Code-Institute-Submissions/milestone-project-2/README.md

 #### Mockups

-all of my mockups are located in this repository.
+All of my mockups are located in this repository in the mockups directory.

 ## Features